micw/homedatabroker/README.md

 No documentation available yet, see config.example.yaml for an example that works for my PV inverter.

-### MQTT Source (planned)
+### MQTT Source

-This source will be able to read arbitrary metrics from MQTT topics.
-I also plan to integrate my SML parser from https://github.com/micw/tibber-pulse-reader so that SML encoded meter data can directly converted into metrics.
+This source is able to read arbitrary metrics from MQTT topics.
+Payload extraction is implemented for a few formats:

+* RAW (each topic contains a number)
+* SML (each topic contains a binary SML encoded message
+* SML_HEX (like SML but the message is hex encoded)
+* JSON

-Then it's finished, I can replace https://github.com/micw/mqtt2openmetrics with HomeDataBroker.
+By using "MQTT Source" along with "OpenMetrics Http Output" you can now replace https://github.com/micw/mqtt2openmetrics with HomeDataBroker.

 ### Tibber Pulse HTTP